tobiasrausch/wally/README.md

 The chromosome names of the genome FASTA file, BAM file and BED annotation file need to match, "chr11" and "11" are not considered identical.

+# Multiple BAM files

+You can include multiple BAM files in a plot such as a tumor genome and a matched control in cancer genomics.

+`wally region -b bed/gencode.hg19.bed.gz -r chr17:7573900-7574000 -g <genome> <tumor.bam> <control.bam>`

+In fact, wally can be used to create "wallpapers" of genomes which gave rise to the tool name.
+For instance, the below command can be used to create a full genome view of 96 samples of a full plate of SARS-CoV-2 genomes.

+`./src/wally region -y 20480 -r NC_045512.2:1-30000 -g NC_045512.2.fa Plate*.bam`

 # Missing features (work-in-progress)

 * Paired-end support